 Azure Breakthroughs: Finding the Azure VM administrator username

 I usually use a range of different usernames to define as the administrator of my Azure Virtual Machines, and I have others that clients shared with me.
-So, you may be thinking, why are you accessing the Azure VM’s using the administration account and not an AD account?
-Typically, these are standalone development environments where I need permissions as administrator, so sometimes, this is the quick and easy way.
-We may argue if this is the best practice or not, but it is without a dought the fastest and easy way.
+So, you may be thinking, why are you accessing the Azure VMs using the administration account and not an AD account?
+Typically, these are standalone development environments where I need permissions as an administrator, so sometimes, this is the quick and easy way.
+We may argue if this is the best practice or not, but it is, without a doubt, the fastest and easiest way.

-And today, one of my team members called me asking what was the password of user ABC (not the real username name) to access one of our Azure BizTalk Server Development VM’s because he was trying all possible variants and it was not able to log in.
-Unfortunately, I don’t remember all the VM administrator usernames I use to create our internal VM, so the first question I asked was not about the password but if he was using the correct username to access the machine.
-He was not sure about it neither.
+And today, one of my team members called me asking what the password of user ABC (not the real username) was to access one of our Azure BizTalk Server Development VMs, because he was trying all possible variants and was not able to log in.
+Unfortunately, I don’t remember all the VM administrator usernames I use to create our internal VM, so the first question I asked was not about the password but whether he was using the correct username to access the machine.
+He was not sure about it either.

 So, the main question is: How can you quickly find the Azure VM administrator username of a specific machine?

-There maybe be many ways to find this information.
+There may be many ways to find this information.
 I will highlight here two of them that I normally use.

 Option 1: Using the Azure Portal